iMovR Upsilon Electric Stand Up Desk Review

 The 24" depth of the Upsilon makes it less ideal for using with a walking treadmill.
 We recommend sticking with a 30"-deep desk model for treadmill desking.

-[8/7/2017]: iMovR’s highly popular UpStage Desk Line (including the Olympus, UpTown, and Upsilon desks) is sunsetting.
-It is being replaced by iMovR’s new, 100% Made-in-America, Freedom Desk Line (featuring the Energize and Cascade desks).
-Follow the links provided to read our new reviews.
+[12/12/2017: The popular UpStage Desk Line (including the Olympus, UpTown, and Upsilon desks) has been replaced by iMovR’s new Made-in-America Freedom Desk Line (featuring the Energize and Cascade desks).]

 iMovR is known for making some of the nicest standing desks in the industry, such as their high-end Omega models (Everest and Denali) that integrate the SteadyType™ keyboard tray right into the desktop, optimized for treadmill desking like no other.
 Their mid-tier ThermoDesk line (Elite, Electra, Ellure) offers plenty of great options for standing as well as treadmill desking.
 But until now, iMovR has shied away from mixing it up with low-end competitors.
 That’s all about to change with the introduction of their new Upsilon line. iMovR has brought their classic technology innovations to bear - including 3D-laminated work surfaces and powerful, whisper-quiet motors – in order to create the most affordable electric stand up desk yet… at least one that’s worthy of a strong buy recommendation from our review team.